The Mestiza Muse

 Photo credit: Kingshow International

-Causes of Porosity
+What Causes High Porosity Hair?

 Graphic image of normal hair versus damaged hair cuticle.